-Outputs that are delivered as part of this project include:
+Outputs that are delivered include:

-.
-A report assessing the transparency, accuracy, completeness, consistency and comparability of the current FREL;
+- A report assessing the transparency, accuracy, completeness, consistency and comparability of the current FREL

-.
-A database with the EFs and AD submitted for the current FREL, and the EFs (IPCC default values) and AD for the missing emissions/sources.
+- A database with the EFs and AD submitted for the current FREL, and the EFs (IPCC default values) and AD for the missing emissions/sources.

-The project creates opportunities to engage other countries involved in the ITPC and foster South–South collaboration, which is mandated to the Center.
-Virtual and actual platforms like the Global Landscape Forum facilitate policy dialogues, technical capacity development and awareness raising around the importance of tropical peatlands for climate change mitigation and adaptation.
+The project creates opportunities to engage other countries in the ITPC and foster South–South collaboration, which is mandated to the Center.
+Virtual and actual platforms like the Global Landscape Forum, facilitate policy dialogues, technical capacity development and awareness raising around the importance of tropical peatlands for climate change mitigation and adaptation.